babablacksheep/drlnd-navigation/readme.md

 Follow the instructions in the notebook.
 If you do run into some errors regarding the Unity environment, try restarting the kernel.

+To jump straight to training the agent first run the code in section 1, and then jump to section 4.